-The Company, in the normal course of business as an investment dealer, is involved in litigation and as of March 31, 2007, it was a defendant in various legal actions.
-The Company has established accruals for matters that are probable and can be reasonably estimated.
+The Company, in the normal course of business as an investment dealer, is involved in litigation and as of March 31, 2009, it was a defendant in various legal actions.
+The Company has established accruals for matters where payments are probable and can be reasonably estimated.
 While the outcome of these actions is subject to future resolution, management's evaluation and analysis of these actions indicates that, individually and in the aggregate, the probable ultimate resolution of these actions will not have a material effect on the financial condition of the Company.
 The actions described below have been commenced against the Company and, although the Company has denied the allegations and intends to vigorously defend itself in each case, the outcome of each action cannot be predicted with certainty.
 The amounts claimed in respect of these actions, or which could potentially be claimed, are material and, accordingly, these actions are described in this Annual Information Form.

-- [i] In 2002, two actions were commenced in the Superior Court of Québec against the Company and other defendants including another investment dealer.
-Both are class action proceedings in which the plaintiffs make allegations of certain wrongful trading and disclosure practices by another defendant and that the Company was negligent in respect of a private placement in 2000.
-The extent of the classes and the quantification of damages have not been determined. - [ii] In 2002, an action was commenced in the Ontario Superior Court of Justice against the Company and other defendants including another investment dealer.
+[i] In 2002, two actions were commenced in the Superior Court of Québec against the Company and other defendants including another investment dealer.
+Both are class action proceedings in which the plaintiffs make allegations of certain wrongful trading and disclosure practices by the Company and another defendant and that the Company was negligent in respect of a private placement in 2000.
+The extent of the classes and the quantification of damages have not been determined.

+[ii] In 2002, an action was commenced in the Ontario Superior Court of Justice against the Company and other defendants including another investment dealer.
 The claim makes allegations of illegal activities by two of the Company's former investment advisors who were previously employed by the other investment dealer named in the action.
 The claim against the Company and the other investment dealer is, among other things, that there was a failure to supervise the conduct of the investment advisors.
 The damages claimed in this action are \$27 million.
-Management's analysis of the claim is that it is substantially without merit. - [iii] Since 2002, a number of actions have been commenced in the Supreme Court of British Columbia against the Company by clients of a former investment advisor.
-The claims alleged that unsuitable and unauthorized trades were made in the accounts of the plaintiffs by the former investment advisor and were for quantified damages in the aggregate amount of approximately \$1.6 million and for other damages and amounts which have not been quantified.
-All the actions that were being actively prosecuted have been settled.
-However, the Company is aware of five actions that remain outstanding.
-None of these actions is being actively prosecuted.
+Management's analysis of the claim is that it is substantially without merit.